risingwavelabs/risingwave/docs/dev/src/ci.md

    - `BISECT_BRANCH`: The branch name where the bisect will be performed.
    - `BISECT_STEPS`: The `CI_STEPS` to run during the bisect.
 Separate multiple steps with a comma.
                      You can check the labels for this in `main-cron.yml`.
-   - `CI_STEPS`: You must fill in `find-regressed-step` here.
-This will ensure that the bisect will run.

 Example you can try on [buildkite](https://buildkite.com/risingwavelabs/main-cron/builds/#new):
 - Branch: `kwannoel/find-regress`